CodiumTeam/docker-training/exercise-7/README.md

   ```
 - exposes port 9876

-Restart the stack running `docker-compose up -d`.
-You can now see the tests running `docker-compose logs test`.
+Restart the stack running `docker compose up -d`.
+You can now see the tests running `docker compose logs test`.
 Remember from earlier modules you can pass an option to the logs command to keep it open and *follow* the logs.

 The tests may be failing right now because of the change you made earlier to the `src/app.component.ts` file.
 Undo the change to see the tests pass.